roman-milk/roman-milk.github.io/vanessas-dissonance.md

  The drive to the restaurant went down unspectacularly.
 Vanessa had to sit on the passenger seat of Erickson's car while Maria rode in Miller's car.
 Erickson didn't pay any attention to Vanessa probably because he had just come from Maria sucking him off.
 He didn't even say a word to her instead concentrating on the traffic.

  They were the last ones arriving on the restaurant's parking-lot.
 Stanton and Miller were already standing at their cars with Miller holding Maria by the leash.
 Immediately, goose bumps formed on Vanessa's skin as she realized that she was about to get led by a leash over the parking-lot.
-Report_Story #2